Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 At the beginning, I opened the gfotran by # gfortran -V which was necessary on AlmaLinux-9.
 I also did # pip -V.
-The MPI mpich4 was downloaded and installed.
+The MPI mpich4 was downloaded and installed for the Siesta-4.1 code.

 Then, I downloaded the Siesta-4.1b code and did unpacking: